pegasone/pegasone.github.io/index.md

 ![Figure 13](/img/img019.png)
 ![Figure 14](/img/img020.png)

-A trend simililar to the one in Western Europe is observed in Central Europe, with spikes in active cases per million in the Chech Republic and Hungary, and somewhat less in Poland and Slovakia.
+A trend similar to the one in Western Europe is observed in Central Europe, with spikes in active cases per million in the Czech Republic and Hungary, and somewhat less in Poland and Slovakia.
 The curves are inconsistent in Serbia though.

 Now in Eastern Europe: Belarus, Ukraine, Romania, Bulgaria, Moldova, and Macedonia (with the caveat that positive rate data is not available for Moldova and Macedonia).

 ![Figure 15](/img/img021.png)
 ![Figure 16](/img/img022.png)

-While Belarus looks in suprisingly good shape, the other 4 countries not so much, particularly Ukraine and Moldova.
+While Belarus looks in surprisingly good shape, the other 4 countries not so much, particularly Ukraine and Moldova.
 Romania shows an unexpected recent drop in active cases per million that is difficult to interpret.

 Wrapping up this region is Northern Europe: Norway, Denmark, Sweden, Finland, Estonia, Latvia, and Lithuania.